tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

   #edit the CSV file using a spreadsheet editor (e.g. Office Excel, LibreOffice Calc, etc.)

-  bos-toolbox.exe config --user root save_apply listOfMiners.csv
+  bos-toolbox.exe config --user root -p admin -P save_apply listOfMiners.csv

 The first command will load the configuration of the miners, that are specified in the *listOfMiners.csv* (using the login username *root*) and save it to the CSV file.
 You can now open the file and edit what you need.
-After the file was edited, the second command will copy the settings back to the miners and apply them.
+After the file was edited, the second command will copy the settings back to the miners, apply them and change the password to one in the password column.

 .. _bosbox_scan: